Obituary of Kenneth W. Baldwin, Jr.

 Ken always enriched the lives of those around him, and was known for his kindness, humility, and persistent optimism.
 He enjoyed golf, good conversation, and spent a great deal of his free time furthering his hobby of genealogy.
 Spending time with his family was always a highlight for him.

 His final resting place will be in the memorial garden he helped establish at St. Francis Episcopal Church in Greensboro, NC, alongside his first wife, Bobbie.

 Survivors include his daughter, Karen Baldwin Fox of Greensboro, two grandchildren, Jessica

 In lieu of flowers, memorial donations can be sent to St. Stephen’s Episcopal Church Memorial Fund, PO Box 26, Ridgeway, South Carolina 29130 or USC Office of Gift Processing, Baldwin Business and Financial Journalism Endowment Fund (B11412), 1600 Hampton Street, Suite 736, Columbia, SC 29208.

-There will be a drop-in gathering for friends and family to celebrate his life on Tuesday, June 21 from 2-4pm at State and Frink Art Gallery, 2025 State Street, Cayce, SC.To plant a beautiful memorial tree in memory of Kenneth Baldwin, Jr., please visit our Tree Store
+There will be a drop-in gathering for friends and family to celebrate his life on Tuesday, June 21 from 2-4pm at State and Frink Art Gallery, 2025 State Street, Cayce, SC.To send flowers to the family or plant a tree in memory of Kenneth Baldwin, Jr., please visit Tribute Store